COVID-19 Resource Tracker: A Guide to State and Local Responses

 States and localities are responding with unprecedented activity to the health and economic crisis caused by COVID-19.
 Governments have responded by shoring up safety net programs and implementing policies to safeguard people and economies.

-The guide will be updated monthly, including new resources as they become available.
+The guide is updated monthly, including new resources as they become available.

 Which topics are covered in this guide?
 Our guide includes trackers and other resources monitoring data and policy responses in areas critical to residents’ needs during this crisis.